 In addition to being listed a carcinogen on California EPA's Prop 65 list in July of 2017, a study published in January of 2017 proved chronic consumption of low levels of Roundup (which contains glyphosate) caused fatty liver disease in animals.
 Only 0.1 ppb (50 ng/L glyphosate equivalent dilution; 4 ng/kg body weight/day daily intake) was confirmed to cause liver dysfunction.
 According to the Liver Foundation 1 out of 10 American now has liver disease.

 Florida is a central location for growing citrus.
-Up to 3.5 million pounds of glyphosate per sq. mile have been applied in Florida over a 12 year period.
+Up to 3.5 million pounds of glyphosate per sq. mile has been applied in Florida over 12 years.
 The environmental impact on fish, birds, wildlife, and water quality is unknown.

-However, even when it is “used as directed,” studies show glyphosate is harmful in minute amounts because of the manner in which it functions.
-It is known endocrine disruptor, chelator (causes mineral deficiency, antibiotic, and cause organ damage.
+However, even when it is “used as directed,” studies show glyphosate is harmful in minute amounts because of how it functions.
+It is known as an endocrine disruptor.
+This chelator causes mineral deficiency, antibiotic, and organ damage.
 Glyphosate herbicides also inhibit enzymes and increase the impact of other toxins and heavy metals.
 Copper is often used to kill bacteria in the citrus industry.
-Copper is also toxic to sperm and is so effective that it is a commonly used in IUDs, a widely used form of birth control.
+Copper is also toxic to sperm and is so destructive that it's commonly used in IUDs, a widely used form of birth control.
 By allowing glyphosate to be sprayed on oranges and other crops we increase the potential impact of copper and its contribution to the rapid decline of sperm quality and sterilization.
 When we offer orange juice, a favorite breakfast drink, to the males in our lives this is not a typical consideration most Americans knowingly contemplate.